highopes/microseg_gui/README.md

 ## Description

-This is not the only GUI version of microseg.
+This is not just a GUI version of microseg.
 It comes with a whole new set of features and usage methods.
 This application helps to build a zero-trust environment that micro-segments an existing EPG of an ACI.
 The segmentation is based on analytics from  AppDynamics.
 The endpoints may or may not be virtual machines.
 It works well in multi-hypervisor or BM/VM hybrid environment.
 The micorseg_gui can automatically deal with it.
 If endpoints all have their own AppDynamics' agents, all will be automatically done.
 If not, two JSON files can help to manually deal with the application tiers/hosts mapping and EPG relationships.

 ## Installation